-In 2020, Grifols purchased manufacturing facilities in Montréal, with the intention of being fully operational sometime in 2026.
-Grifols will begin producing immunoglobulins manufactured from plasma collected in Canada by Canadian Blood Services and Grifols in Montréal sometime in 2026.
-This manufacturing capacity in Canada will provide an essential component in the domestic end-to-end supply chain which will reduce risk to Canada's supply of immunoglobulins by providing a manufacturing facility within the country.
-The company also owns a plasma collection site in Winnipeg.
+In 2020, Grifols purchased manufacturing facilities in Montréal, which will be fully operational in 2026 and which will produce immunoglobulins for Canadian Blood Services, manufactured from plasma Grifols collects in Canada.
+This manufacturing capacity will provide an essential component in the domestic end-to-end supply chain and will reduce risk to Canada's supply of immunoglobulins.